Panshark/COLA/README.md

 python COLA_gradient_agent.py --env Carla-v0 --test --gpu-id 0
 ```

-The gradient buffer direction could be modified by line 94 in `gradient_COLA_rl_agent.py`.
+The gradient buffer directory could be modified by line 94 in `gradient_COLA_rl_agent.py`.
 Modify the `environment/carla_gym/config.json` to set `"dynamic_on": false`.
 And modify line 151 in `~/macad-gym/src/macad_gym/carla/scenarios.py` for collecting gradients from cloudy (1) and rainy (4).
 Then change back the `dynamic_on` botton.
 You can do the COLA Executing now.